-Spending time in the open air, gazing out at the stars, just taking in every bit of the tranquility that comes with being so close to nature.
+Spending time in the open air, gazing out at the stars, just taking in every bit of the tranquillity that comes with being so close to nature.
 Are you someone who picture your holidays like this?
-If yes, then the camping trips are your thing!
+If yes, then camping in India is your thing!
 Be it an adventurous holiday or a peaceful one, camping is the new “it” thing because staying in a resort or a hotel is so passé.
-Who doesn’t love spending their holiday in some grand hotel but let’s admit that sometimes being away from it all, in the middle of nowhere is even more exciting.
-The recent camping scene in the country has changed completely to emerge as a luxurious experience.
+Who doesn’t love spending their holiday in some grand hotel but let’s admit that sometimes being away from it all, in the middle of nowhere is even more exciting?
+The recent situation of camping in India has changed completely to emerge as into a luxurious experience.
 With more and more people preferring this type of stay, numerous camps have come up to cater to all the needs.

 Tsomoriri Lake is the highest lake in the world and located in Ladakh.
 Camping here is the experience of a lifetime.
 The lake is completely frozen during the winters and is an excitingly unique thing to witness.
 The best time to camp here is during May to September and it is simply wonderful to spend time in the decorated tents.
 You can trek in the nearby Ladakh region and witness the mesmerizing sunset at the lake.
 The best part is that the tents are comfortable with electricity supply.

 The Camp Exotica is a perfect weekend getaway option located in Kullu in the Manali district of Himachal Pradesh.
 The accommodation provided is world class and the tents simply leave you connecting with nature like never before.
 The location of these tents is such that it gives a panoramic view of the surrounding mountains.
 The food provided is of fine quality and the incredible view will simply leave you in awe of this adventure.
 Make sure to take out time for this pleasure full camping trip.